 In every city, someone will always hire you to do cold call, commission-only sales because there’s no risk: if you don’t sell, they don’t pay you.

-Would-be entrepreneurs are afraid to start because they’re afraid to fail.
+Would-be entrepreneurs are afraid to start a business because they’re afraid to fail.
 Test your idea or generate leads with 20 $5 Facebook ads — a $100 investment.

 You’ll get a positive or negative response.
 If you get many leads that you can close — which bring in more than $100 — roll it out from there.
 This gives you momentum and traction.